 First, the adaptor looks for the ID, if the ID is not found in the code, then adaptor tries (sic!) using the full path.
 Some of the test frameworks cannot work with the full path, so only selection via ID is possible.

-As an option, you can generate an example of testplan.json in your pipeline using allurectl as follows:
+You can generate testplan.json using allurectl as follows:

 The file must be in the project’s root folder.